ipince/personal-crm/easyrm/README.md

 and their birthday on Google Calendar).

+## Fields

+Every contact is either a person or a company/org.
+We enforce that companies don't have a `Name` property, but only an `Organization` property.
+Google will display the org name if no name exists, so this works well.

+* Gender: Human contacts have `male`/`female`/`other`.
+Business contacts have `other`.

 ## Merging Facebook friends into EasyRM

 One key feature of a relationship manager is to unify a contact's information in one place.
 To that end, I